 So why isn’t it getting easier?
 Wasn’t I supposed to have a thicker skin by now?
 Why do fear and uncertainty almost always pull me back after a sure step forward?

 I wasn’t lying when I said I was a huge fan of my comfort zone.
 For most of my life I’ve been all about playing it safe.
-As one of my blogging friends, Leanne, once put it, “I’ve only been sending out the invitations that I know will RSVP with a “Yes.”
+As one of my friends, Leanne once put it, “I’ve only been sending out the invitations that I know will RSVP with a “Yes.”

 I write a piece that feels too real and too tender, so I backspace and delete until it feels safe again.
-I blurt out a fledgling new idea for a book, suspect it’s the literal WORST, and promptly request everyone pretend I never spoke it aloud.
+I blurt out a fledgling new idea for the book, suspect it’s the literal WORST, and promptly request everyone pretend I never spoke it aloud.
 Even when I know in my knower that I should probably chase it down.

 I toe the line.

 I invite all my inner critics over for tea so they can roast me while I eat scones and pretend to be unphased.

 I keep it light and funny and sarcastic because that’s easy and it doesn’t require any risk.
 I laugh it off.
 I play it safe.